mishalhossin/Discord-AI-Chatbot/README.md

 - [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [x] Crafted with Care: Made with lots of love and attention to detail. ❤️
 - [x] Web Access : Web Access is now available!
 Unlock a whole new level of awesomeness. 🌐
+- [x] YouTube Video Summarizer : This is a a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
 - [ ] Speech recognition : Coming soon!
 Get ready to for a LLM powered voice assistant

 ## Commands ⚙️⚙️